sqonk/phext-core/docs/api/global_functions.md

 ```php
 function ends_with($haystack, $needle)
 ```
-Does the heystack end with the needle?
-Accepts either an array or string as the haystack and routes to the equivilent method in `strings` or `arrays`.
+Does the haystack end with the needle?
+Accepts either an array or string as the haystack and routes to the equivalent method in `strings` or `arrays`.

 ------